-Coalfish are a relatively common species around most of the United Kindgdom.
+Coalfish are a relatively common species around much of the United Kingdom.
 They are an attractive looking fish with a streamlined body.
 They feed primarily by hunting other fish but will also scour the seabed for any food which can be found there.
-For this reason coalfish can be caught by both bait fishing and on lures.
+For this reason, coalfish can be caught by both bait fishing and on lures.

 Coalfish are a cold water species, meaning they are more common in the cooler water around the north of the British Isles, especially in the northern North Sea.
 They are also found throughout the Baltic Sea and in Scandinavian and Icelandic waters.
 They are absent from the Mediterranean Sea.
 A separate population exists in North American waters along the eastern coast of the USA and Canada.